Skip to content

 Relationships

-That being said: with Reels and Explore, you’re likely to be served up videos from creators you haven’t heard of… but if you have interacted with them in some way previously — lurkers, raise those hands in the air high and proud — Instagram takes that into consideration too.
+Both Reels and Explore often serve up videos from creators you haven’t heard of, but if you’ve interacted with them in some way previously, Instagram takes that into consideration too.

 Relevance of the content

 How does the AI learn what a video is about?
-Through your Instagram Reels hashtags but also through analysis of the pixels, frames, and audio.
+Through your Instagram Reels hashtags, of course, but also the video content itself (including the audio).

 TLDR: Watching videos of dogs playing basketball begets more videos of dogs playing basketball.
 It’s the circle of life at work, and it’s a beautiful thing.